-Cryogenic CMOS holds great potential for emerging fields such as high-performance computing \cite{SALIGRAM2024100082,9431559,9265065,Pauka2021,Oka2022,Underwood2024}, space technologies \cite{Saint-Pe2005,9265065}, and quantum nanoelectronics \cite{Xue2021,9567747}.
-Fault-tolerant quantum computation is projected to require low-noise connectivity and electronic control of up to millions of qubits at cryogenic temperatures \cite{De_Michielis_2023}, which is achievable by operating Si-CMOS integrated circuits at ultralow temperatures.
-Established and scalable qubit platforms typically operate below 1 K, where current cryo-CMOS power metrics would overwhelm the cooling power of available refrigeration methods, usually in the range of a few $\si{\micro\nothing}$W to several mW \cite{Pobell:2007egf}.
-Scaling down power dissipation of CMOS electronics accordingly requires reducing both static power loss, by reducing off-state leakage currents, as well as dynamic power loss, by reducing the supply voltage $V_\mathrm{dd}$.
-The ability to reduce both simultaneously is limited by the diffusive subthreshold conductance of a MOSFET, quantified by the subthreshold swing $SS = \mathrm{d} V_g/\mathrm{d}(\mathrm{log_{10}}I_d)$, with the drain current $I_d$ and the gate-voltage $V_g$ \cite{Lundstrom}.
-The lower limit of $SS$ is set by the extent of thermal excitations of conduction electrons at temperature $T$, approximated by the lower thermionic limit $SS(T)=\mathrm{ln}(10) k_{\text{B}} T/e$, with the Boltzmann constant $k_{\text{B}}$, and elementary charge $e$.\\ However, the thermionic limit of switching is not reached in real MOSFETs, as subgap states, which start to dominate the subthreshold current below a characteristic limit temperature, cause a freeze-out of the sub-threshold conductance \cite{8946710,8660508,8326483,8329135,8946710,8066591,Balestra_2017}.
+However, the thermionic limit of switching is not reached in real MOSFETs, as subgap states, which start to dominate the subthreshold current below a characteristic limit temperature, cause a freeze-out of the sub-threshold conductance \cite{8946710,8660508,8326483,8329135,8946710,8066591,Balestra_2017}.
 This effect becomes more significant towards ultra-low temperatures, imposing an unfavorable scaling for operating cryo-CMOS electronics.